-We were therefore unable to obtain sufficient appropriate audit evidence we considered necessary to assess ECL on amount due from an associate and dividend receivable from an associate as at 31st July, 2022.
-There were no other satisfactory audit procedures that we could adopt to satisfy ourselves that amount due from an associate and dividend receivable from an associate at 31st July, 2022 recorded in the consolidated financial statements of the Group are free from material misstatements.
+We were therefore unable to obtain sufficient appropriate audit evidence we considered necessary to assess amount to ECL allowance on amount due from an associate and dividend receivable from an associate should be recognised in the consolidated financial statements of the Group for the year ended 31st July, 2023.
+There were no other satisfactory audit procedures that we could adopt to satisfy ourselves that amount due from an associate and dividend receivable from an associate as at 31st July, 2023 recorded in the consolidated financial statements of the Group are free from material misstatements.
 In addition, we were also unable to determine whether the disclosures in the consolidated financial statements of the Group related to ECL assessment of amount due from an associate and dividend receivable from an associate were sufficient and appropriate.

-It is not practicable for us to quantify the effects of the scope limitation in relation to the above-mentioned matters on the consolidated financial statements of the Group for the year ended 31st July, 2022.
-Consequently, we were unable to determine whether any adjustments to interest in an associate, amount due from an associate and dividend receivable from an associate were necessary.
+It is not practicable for us to quantify the effects of the scope limitation in relation to the above-mentioned matters on the consolidated financial statements of the Group for the year ended 31st July, 2023.
+Consequently, we were unable to determine whether any adjustments to share of loss of an associate, interest in an associate, amount due from an associate and dividend receivable from an associate were necessary.